MChatzakis/MChatzakis.github.io/_pages/about.md

 During my early days in University of Crete, I was a research assistant at [FORTH-ICS](https://www.forth.gr/en/home/) working with professor [Yannis Tzitzikas](https://users.ics.forth.gr/~tzitzik/) in topics of <i>Open Linked Data and Knowledge Graphs</i>.

-Throughout my studies I have received several awards, including undergraduate and graduate scholarships from University of Crete, [Latsis](https://www.latsis-foundation.org/eng), and [Onassis](https://www.onassis.org/) foundations, while I was also selected to participate as a young scientists in the [9th HLF](https://www.heidelberg-laureate-forum.org/forum/9th-hlf-2022.html).
+Throughout my studies I have received several awards, including undergraduate and graduate scholarships from University of Crete, [Latsis Foundation](https://www.latsis-foundation.org/eng), and [Onassis Foundation](https://www.onassis.org/), while I was also selected to participate as a young scientists in the [9th HLF](https://www.heidelberg-laureate-forum.org/forum/9th-hlf-2022.html).

 My detailed CV is available [here](../assets/pdf/cv.pdf).